Site statistics

 Airplane / Helicopter

 The aircraft can perform various maneuvers and aerobatics both independently and in a group.
-To an outside observer, this may be perceived as "strange behavior for an airplane".
+To an outside observer, this may be perceived as "strange behavior for an airplane."

-There are five small holes in the nose of the C-130 aircraft, each of which is connected to a pressure sensor that measures the wind.
+There are five small holes in the nose of the C-130 aircraft, each of which is connected to a pressure sensor that measures wind.
 By performing certain maneuvers, the NAAMES team can calibrate and verify vertical wind measurements, which are combined with humidity measurements to study particles in and around clouds.

-The following maneuvers ("Tail turns") affect the horizontal pressure sensors when the aircraft moves from side to side in a crab motion.
-"Porpoise" is a maneuver in which the aircraft moves up and down, using a vertical pair of pressure sensors on the nose.
-The purpose of the "Bow Tie" is to map out the vortex features and variability of the ocean around the ship in the least number of passes) they allow scientists to collect data at different heights and cover as much of the area as possible, while confirming the accuracy of scientific measurements.
+The following maneuvers ("Tail turns") affect the horizontal pressure sensors as the aircraft moves from side to side in a crab motion.
+A porpoise is a maneuver in which an aircraft moves up and down using a vertical pair of pressure sensors on the nose.
+The purpose of the Bow Tie is to map out the vortex features and variability of the ocean around the ship in the fewest number of passes) They allow scientists to collect data at different heights and cover as much of the area as possible, while confirming the accuracy of scientific measurements.

 It was assumed that the US military would be able to effectively use this flying platform only after a 20-minute briefing.
 But test pilot Selmer Sandbai, who tested the HZ-1, had a different opinion.
 In particular, he noted: